 Furthermore, the following initiative will be implemented: 15 female employees of Elsevier Publishing will be interviewed in English.
 The 15-minute interviews will focus on the female employees' curriculum vitae, family and interests.
 The recordings will be provided to the Girls Empowerment Project to offer girls a window into the world.
 The look into the lives of confident and professionally successful women will help the girls make better decisions about their future career and personal development.

-The program is currently suspended due to the corona epidemic.
-With the first aid measure, hygiene articles and food were also distributed to the families of the scholarship holders.
-The girls also received additional learning and reading material.
+The current program is currently suspended due to the Corona epidemic.
+The initial relief effort also distributed hygiene items and food to the families of the scholarship recipients.
+The girls also received additional learning and reading materials.

-From autumn 2020, the second year of the program will begin with up to 15 girls in order to strengthen even more young girls in Sierra Leone.
-Up to 10 new applicants will be selected to be included in our scholarship program.
-Application forms have already been distributed to four schools, and the five current scholarship holders can also apply again.
-At the same time, the concept for next year's program is currently being developed together with social workers and teachers.
+Starting in the fall of 2020, the second year of the program will begin with up to 15 girls to empower even more young girls in Sierra Leone.
+Up to 10 new applicants will be selected to join our Girls Empowerment scholarship program, application forms have already been distributed to four schools.
+The five current scholarship recipients may also reapply.
+The final selection will be made in personal meetings with Kornelia Holzhausen and the Board of Directors in the summer.
+At the same time, the concept for next year's program is currently being developed together with the social worker and teachers.

 A framework program is currently being coordinated on site, which is to take place every two weeks, promoting the talents of the girls, and provide insights into other worlds over a free lunch.
 Joseph Cole, our project manager in Sierra Leone, and Kornelia Holzhausen plan all the details to successfully implement the program to strengthen the scholarship holders.
 The girls are looked after directly by the social worker Miss Adama Jibao.
 In a kickoff meeting, the program was presented to the scholarship holders and their parents, and the first school materials and uniforms were distributed.